roast goose with apple maple glaze

 Season the bird, inside and out, with salt and pepper.
 Tuck the reserved orange and onion wedges into the main cavity along with the apple wedges and the herbs.
 Loosely tie the legs together with butcher's string.

-When ready to cook, set temperature to 350˚F and preheat, lid closed for 15 minutes.
+When ready to cook, Set the Z Grill to 350℉ and preheat, lid closed for 15 minutes.

 Place the goose directly on the grill grate and roast until the internal temperature of the thigh when read on an instant-read meat thermometer is 165℉, about 2-1/2 to 3 hours total.